Coronal mass ejection: First traces

+Another strong solar storm occurred in February 1872.
+Less severe storms also occurred in 1921 (this was comparable by some measures), 1938, 1941, 1958, 1959 and 1960, when widespread radio disruption was reported.

 First optical observations

 The first optical observation of a CME was made on 14 December 1971 using the coronagraph of Orbiting Solar Observatory 7 (OSO-7).
 It was first described by R. Tousey of the Naval Research Laboratory in a research paper published in 1973.
 The discovery image (256 × 256 pixels) was collected on a Secondary Electron Conduction (SEC) vidicon tube, transferred to the instrument computer after being digitized to 7 bits.
 Then it was compressed using a simple run-length encoding scheme and sent down to the ground at 200 bit/s.
 A full, uncompressed image would take 44 minutes to send down to the ground.
 The telemetry was sent to ground support equipment (GSE) which built up the image onto Polaroid print.
 David Roberts, an electronics technician working for NRL who had been responsible for the testing of the SEC-vidicon camera, was in charge of day-to-day operations.
 He thought that his camera had failed because certain areas of the image were much brighter than normal.
 But on the next image the bright area had moved away from the Sun and he immediately recognized this as being unusual and took it to his supervisor, Dr. Guenter Brueckner, and then to the solar physics branch head, Dr. Tousey.
 Earlier observations of coronal transients or even phenomena observed visually during solar eclipses are now understood as essentially the same thing.

+The flares and CMEs of the August 1972 solar storms were similar to the Carrington event in size and magnitude; however, unlike the 1859 storms, they did not cause an extreme geomagnetic storm.